dribdat/dribdat/ABOUT.md

 ## Summary

-Dribdat is an open source project board designed for splendid collaboration.
-On Dribdat-powered sites we collect and showcase all projects from a hackathon event in one place.
+} dribdat { is an open source project board designed for splendid collaboration.
+On } dribdat {-powered sites we collect and showcase all projects from a hackathon event in one place.
 Hackathons are more than just a trendy way to get recruited into an IT job: they are an important venue for open collaboration, civic engagement, and technical experimentation in a social setting.

 The name is an amalgam of "Driven By Data" - with a tip of the hat to [Dribbble](https://dribbble.com/), a famous online community for graphic design which was one of the inspirations at the start of the project.
 We have organised a lot of hackathons over the years, and started this platform to streamline our own efforts.
 It is designed with the goal of helping hackathon teams - and their facilitators - sustain efforts over time, streamline information channels, and let everyone focus on driving their ideas forward.

 On the front page you can see the upcoming event, as well as any previous events.
 A short description is followed by a link to the event home page, as well as a countdown of time remaining until the start or finish (if already started) of the hackathon.
 The Projects, Challenges and Resources are shown on the event home page.
 Here you can learn about topics, datasets, schedules, get directions and any other vital information that the organizers of the event have provided.
 Once the event has started, and you have formed a team, you can login and "Share project".

 Users can use [Markdown](https://en.wikipedia.org/wiki/Markdown) formatting to document their project and customise its display.
-Projects which are published in a compatible source repository - such as [GitHub](http://github.com/), [Bitbucket](http://bitbucket.com/), or supported wikis - can be auto-synced in Dribdat, so that the documentation work can take place in the README's favored by the open source community.
+Projects which are published in a compatible source repository - such as [GitHub](http://github.com/), [Bitbucket](http://bitbucket.com/), or supported wikis - can be auto-synced in } dribdat {, so that the documentation work can take place in the README's favored by the open source community.
 You can also update your progress level, in addition to an automatic metric for profile completeness and activity levels, to give each project a progress score.
 Your team members can subscribe to the project once you have started it: their public profile will then be linked to it, and they will also be able to make changes to the project data.

 We have built this project to "scratch our own itch".
 In it's first two years of service, it has supported dozens of events around Switzerland, and become the official hackathon platform of Opendata.ch and the Open Network Infrastructure Association.
 We have lots of interesting ideas about how to develop the project further, and need some support and feedback to realize them.

-Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try Dribdat out as a participant.
+Easiest of all is to sign up for an upcoming [hackathon](http://hack.opendata.ch/), and try } dribdat { out as a participant.
 You can also visit the project's home page for instructions on how to quickly deploy it on your own server and set up your own events.

-Dribdat is a Web application written using the Flask framework for Python and Bootstrap.
+} dribdat { is a Web application written using the Flask framework for Python and Bootstrap.
 It runs on all major operating systems and databases.
 Looking forward to your contribution!

 ### Links / contacts